kebiBGit/HMS-SE-6th-sem/README.md

 A full-featured **Hotel Management System** built with  **Django** , designed to manage hotel rooms, bookings, users, and profiles efficiently.

+This is a 6th semester software engineering course developed by Arun Chaudary,Jenish Ghimire,Bibek Kafle and Deepak Tamang of Amrit Science Campus students.

 It includes a smooth UI, real-time booking validation, and role-based access for admin and normal users.

 ## 🚀 Features